-The University is committed to providing a variety of accessible means of reporting sexual misconduct so that all instances of sexual assault or harassment will be reported.
-All Rivier community members, even those who are not obligated by the University's Sexual Misconduct and Harassment Policy, are strongly encouraged to report information regarding any incident of sexual misconduct or harassment to the Title IX Officer.
-The Title IX Officer is specifically charged with coordinating the initial assessment, initiating the investigation, and responding to allegations of sexual misconduct or harassment to stop the conduct, address its effects, and prevent its recurrence.
+The University is committed to providing a variety of accessible means of reporting sexual misconduct and gender-based violence so that all instances of sexual assault or harassment will be reported.
+All Rivier community members, even those who are not obligated by the University's Sexual Misconduct and Harassment Policy, are strongly encouraged to report information regarding any incident of sexual misconduct or harassment to the Title IX Coordinator The Title IX Coordinator is specifically charged with coordinating the initial assessment, initiating the investigation, and responding to allegations of sexual misconduct or harassment to stop the conduct, address its effects, and prevent its recurrence.